-For that delicate flourish to an outfit, many gents will opt for a boutonnière on more formal occasions.
+For that delicate flourish to an outfit, many men will opt for a boutonnière, or button hole, on more formal occasions.

-A boutonnière is typically a floral decoration of a single flower or bud that is displayed upon the lapel of a tuxedo or suit jacket.
-White or red blooms are often used for morning suits and black tie, while for less formal occasions more colourful and exotic flowers allow for a little extra dash of excitement.
+A button hole is typically a floral decoration of a single flower or bud that is displayed upon the lapel of a tuxedo or suit jacket.
+White or green blooms are often used for morning suits and black tie, while for less formal occasions more colourful and exotic flowers allow for a little extra dash of excitement.
 Once a staple of gentlemanly attire, boutonnières are more often than not now reserved for special occasions for which formal wear is expected.

 Generally, though it should still hold your light flower in place for the period of a single event and can always be pinned to the back although do be aware that continued pinning could eventually damage the cloth or silk facing.

-With a more formal wedding setting, for the groom and wedding party we would recommend a classic combination of dark textured tie and white/lightly patterned pocket square.
+With a more formal wedding setting, for the groom and wedding party we would recommend a classic combination of one colour silk tie and white or lightly patterned pocket square.

-Here the groom has two options.
+In terms of co-ordinating the groomsman, here the groom has two options.
 He can either choose to have the same combinations of tie and pocket square for all the wedding party, or can have an offset, where the groomsmen have either a different pocket square or tie from the groom.
-If you are wondering, in our experience, the most popular combination is to have matching pocket squares for the full wedding party, with the groom having a different coloured tie, but there are no set rules around this.
+In our experience, the most popular combination is to have matching pocket squares for the full wedding party, with the groom having a different coloured tie, but there are no set rules around this.

 For the more casual wedding, we would suggest going for a square with a bit more colour.
 Below are two of our favourites for the groom looking to add a pop of colour.
 The two squares below have the added lustre of being painted by two masters, firstly Canaletto with, Venice: The Basin of San Marco on Ascension Day, and Rubens with The Medici Cycle: The Triumph of Juliers.